 Like all skincare ingredients, teaming niacinamide and vitamin C requires some time and effort to avoid any unwanted skin irritation or reactions.
 Increased sensitivity is often an imbalance of pH levels, yes using certain skincare products often feels a little like a chemistry lesson.
-But once you have established a good routine with ingredients that work well together will end result is an all-over improved complexion.
+But once you have established a good routine with ingredients that work well together, the result is an all-over improved complexion.

 Should you use niacinamide before or after vitamin C?

 As I have already shared with you, to avoid increased skin sensitivity it is best to avoid using niacinamide and vitamin c together.
-Having said that, there are some formulations of certain products that contain an impressive mixture of both ingredients allowing you to use one product.
+There are some formulations of certain products that contain an impressive mixture of both ingredients allowing you to use one product.
 This is ideal for convenience and time saving, but your skin type plays a role in whether you can use such a potent ingredient blend.

 Instead, it is a good idea to alternate when you use them in your daily routine.
 For example, on the mornings you’re not using vitamin C, you can switch for a product packed with niacinamide.
 By alternating your routine like this you will find the skin barrier remains healthy and functioning correctly whilst showing the impressive results you’ll receive when using this potent cocktail of ingredients.

 How do you layer vitamin C and niacinamide?